 Follow the below steps to encrypt a USB flash drive in Windows OS using BitLocker.

 Step 1: Connect your USB drive to your Windows PC and open file explorer.
 Right-click on your USB Drive there and click “Turn on BitLocker.”

-Step 3: Enter and confirm your password in the provided spaces of the above window to unlock the drive (You may be able to change this password later, by providing the original password).
+Step 3: Enter and confirm your password in the provided spaces of the above window to unlock the drive (You may be able to change this password later by giving the original password).

-Step 4: When asked, “How Do You Want to Store Your Recovery Key,” Select “Save the Recovery Key to a File” option.
-Save this recovery file in a secure location only you have access to (This file will not contain your password and can be used in case you forget your password).
+Step 4: When asked, “How Do You Want to Store Your Recovery Key,” Select the “Save the Recovery Key to a File” option.
+Save this recovery file in a secure location only you have access to (This file will not contain your password and can be used if you forget your password).

-Step 5: Make the selection for either encrypting the whole drive or encrypting only the used space.
+Step 5: Make the selection to encrypt the whole drive or encrypt only the used space.

 Step 6: Finally, Windows will successfully encrypt your USB flash drive.
 This process will take only a few minutes, and a message will appear once the encryption is completed.

 As you may already know, macOS has some built-in tools for USB encryption integrated into its software.
 They allow you to encrypt or decrypt USB Flash drives and other storage devices on the fly.
 Below are a few simple steps on how to use them.